indigotechconsultants/indigotechconsultants/README.md

 - 👋 Hi, I’m Shaila Mehendale and am the founder of Indigo Tech Consultants, a Recruitment Firm specialized in Technical Recruitment.
-- 👀 I’m interested in connecting with you about a position that I currently have open with a Client of mine.
+- 👀 I’m interested in connecting with you about a position that I currently have open for a Lead Backend Engineer with Go/AWS/Terraform experience
 - 🌱 I believe you are a great fit for this position
 - 💞️ I would love to speak with you to discuss this opportunity.
 If you are interested in hearing more
 - 📫 How to reach me : Email - shaila@indigotechconsultants.com